stewones/flew/docs/state/get-state.md

 // 1
 ```

-:::caution
+:::info
-Whenever a key is provided `getState` will first try to return a result from custom reducers, and only then try the internal reducer `_memo`.
+Whenever a key is provided `getState` will first try to return state from your custom reducers based on a given path.
+In case of no results it'll then attempt from the internal reducer `_memo`.
 :::